Looking for Fuel Card Services or Cubo? You're in the right place! We've updated our name and got a brand new look.

 3. Organisational Structure and Supply Chains

-Our business is organised into 4 business units, based at Leeds, Burnley, Bellshill and Halifax: Our Head Office is based in Leeds with the Finance, IT, HR, Marketing and Sales Departments located at these premises.
-The office in Burnley has both Administration and Sales Departments and our offices at Bellshill and Halifax are Sales offices.
+Our business is organised into 5 business units based in the UK and Northern Ireland.
+Our UK Head office is based in Leeds with the Finance, IT, HR, Marketing and Sales Departments located at these premises.
+Our office in Burnley has both Administration and Sales Departments and our offices at Bellshill and Halifax are Sales offices.
+Our Northern Ireland office is based in Antrim and has Finance, Sales, Marketing and Operations Departments located at these premises.
+Additionally, we have remote workers and engineers that are not office based.

-The large majority of the products we use are sourced from reputable suppliers who are based in UK.
-We also source a limited number of products from the US.
+The large majority of the products we use are sourced from reputable suppliers who are based in the UK.
+We also source some products from suppliers based in the European Union, USA, and China.

 The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.